EVerest/libocpp/README.md

 ### What is OCPP?

-OCPP is an open standard for communication between EV charging stations and central management systems.
-Developed by the Open Charge Alliance (OCA), OCPP ensures interoperability among various charging station manufacturers and management systems, playing a vital role in the EV infrastructure.
+[OCPP](https://en.wikipedia.org/wiki/Open_Charge_Point_Protocol) is an open standard for communication between EV charging stations and central management systems.
+Developed by the [Open Charge Alliance (OCA)](https://openchargealliance.org/), OCPP ensures interoperability among various charging station manufacturers and management systems, playing a vital role in the EV charging ecosystem.

 ## Table of Contents